-This guide is intended for use by a developer who will be tailoring Get-Services.
+This guide is intended for use by a developer who will be tailoring Get-Services from the source code provided with the tailoring kit.

-This guide should be used in conjunction with several other manuals, which
+This guide should be used in conjunction with several other manuals, which are:

-- The Get-Services installation and administration guides. - The back-end database documentation for your installation. - The application server documentation for your installation.
+- The Get-Services installation, administration, and basic tailoring guides. - The back-end database documentation for your installation. - The application server documentation for your installation.